mehulmayavanshi278/SuperSol/README.md

-# Router Protocol Documentation
+# SuperSol Documentation

-This repository contains the documentation website for Router Protocol built with [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This repository contains the documentation website for SuperSol built with [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ## Getting Started